Comparison of Hardox Grades

 Hardox Extreme is the world’s hardest wear plate with a nominal hardness of 60 HRC (Rockwell) and a typical hardness of 650-700 HBW.
 It is intended for applications with extremely high demands on abrasion resistance, such as liner plates.
 In glass recycling equipment, Hardox Extreme both reduces lifecycle cost and extends service life without degrading the finished product.

-3. Comparison of the Hardox Steel Grades
+Comparison of Hardox Steel Grades

 Grade